 Peperomia asperula Hutchison & Rauh

-Peperomia asperula is a beautiful, succulent plant with shrub-like growing habit and up to 12 inches (30 cm) tall.
+Peperomia asperula is a beautiful, succulent plant, up to 12 inches (30 cm) tall, with shrub-like growing habit.
 The thick stem and undersides of the leaves are matte green.
 The upper leaves are bright and glossy green.
 Creamy white flower spike appears several times per year on a tall stem.

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).